Skip to main content

 I hold a current visa and am in Australia, what if it expires before my SESR visa is approved?

-If you are in Australia and hold a substantive visa when we lodge your SESR visa
+If you are in Australia and hold a substantive visa when we lodge your SESR visa application, you will be granted a Bridging Visa A (BVA).
+The BVA will allow you to remain in Australia during the processing of your SESR visa.

-Note that the BVA will not allow you to re-enter Australia if you depart during processing of your SESR visa.
+Note that the BVA will not allow you to re-enter Australia if you depart during the processing of your SESR visa.
 You will need to seek special permission to do so.
 Please notify us immediately if you have travel plans during the processing of your SESR visa as it can impact the application.

 Can I include my family in my SESR visa?

-Yes, you generally can include your spouse/partner and children in your visa application.
+Yes, you can include anybody who is a “Member of the Family Unit”, which generally includes your spouse/de facto partner, and certain children in your visa application.

 There are specific requirements for children over the age of 18 to demonstrate dependency.
 Children 23 years or above cannot be included except in very limited circumstances.